xcat2/xcat-core/docs/source/advanced/networks/infiniband/mlnxofed_ib_verified_scenario_matrix.rst

 MLNX_OFED Support Matrix
 ========================

-The following ISO images and attributs have been verified by the xCAT Team.
+The following ISO images and attributes have been verified by the xCAT Team.

 **RedHat Enterprise Linux**